mdmk4os/dotfiles/README.md

 # Dotfiles sway tiling manager
-This repo is used to backup my desktop.
+> [!Note] these configuration files and arch installation script are made for my VM This repo is used to backup my desktop.
 If u want to clone this repo, u need to install something.
 ### Install dependencies